igorline/slither_wiki/Detector-Documentation.md

 * Confidence: `High`

 ### Description
-If a codebase has two contracts with the similar name, the compilation artifacts will not contain one of the contract with the dupplicate name.
+If a codebase has two contracts the similar names, the compilation artifacts will not contain one of the contracts with the duplicate name.

 ### Exploit Scenario:

-Bob's truffle codebase has two contracts named `ERC20`.
+Bob's `truffle` codebase has two contracts named `ERC20`.
-When `truffle compile` runs, only one of the two contract will generate artifacts in `build/contracts`.
+When `truffle compile` runs, only one of the two contracts will generate artifacts in `build/contracts`.
 As a result, the second contract cannot be analyzed.

 ### Recommendation
 Rename the contract.

-## Right-To-Left-Override character
+## Right-to-Left-Override character
 ### Configuration
 * Check: `rtlo`
 * Severity: `High`
 * Confidence: `High`

 ### Description
-An attacker can manipulate the logic of the contract by using a right-to-left-override character (U+202E)
+An attacker can manipulate the logic of the contract by using a right-to-left-override character (`U+202E)`.

 ### Exploit Scenario: